Vaccination-v2-(4)-1

 • There are no suggestions because the search field is empty.

-Influenza and the Flu Vaccine
+Influenza A and Influenza B: Benefits of the Flu Vaccine

 Influenza-like illnesses can be presented with respiratory symptoms such as cough, sore throat or runny nose.
 There are also often generalised symptoms like fevers or chills, body aches, fatigue and headaches.